Tag Archives: NVLD

 nonverbal learning disorder

-NVLD (nonverbal learning disorder) is possibly the most misunderstood disorder that can be tricky to diagnose.
-ADHD (attention deficit hyperactivity disorder) and NVLD are neurological disorders that, despite having some of the same symptoms, are from biological brain-based differences.
-So how can you tell the difference, and more importantly, how can you ensure that you or your child gets the proper diagnosis and treatment?
+Nonverbal Learning Disorder (NVLD) is possibly the most misunderstood and tricky-to-diagnose neurological disorder.
+Both NVLD and Attention Deficit Hyperactivity Disorder (ADHD) share some symptoms, but they arise from different biological brain-based differences.
+So, how can you differentiate between the two, and how can you ensure that you or your child receives the correct diagnosis and treatment?

 Diagnosis and Treatment